Cyber Security MSc

 - Security and Conflict in the Digital Age

-A substantial piece of individual project work in the area of Cyber Security that is supervised by two members of academic staff spanning the University's departments of Applied Social Science, Law, Politics, Psychology and School of Computing and Communications.
+A substantial piece of individual project work in the area of Cyber Security that is supervised by two members of academic staff spanning the University's departments of Sociology, Law, Politics, Philosophy and Religion and School of Computing and Communications.

 This MSc is delivered as a full time 12 month programme at Lancaster's main campus, and is also available for part-time study over 24 or 36 months.